What is the REALTOR® Institute?

 - complete the GRI designation application and pay the one-time application fee.

 Once you have completed all steps listed above, you may make use of the GRI designation on business cards, stationary, and other professional material.
+You can access the GRI marketing materials on NAR’s GRI graduate webpage.

 I am a current GRI student.
 How can I find out which classes I have left to take?